abstractqqq/dsds/readme.md

-# My Data Analysis Toolkit
+# Goals of this Data Analysis Toolkit

 Still in early development.
 Name of package undecided yet.